Planning for retirement

 Those already in company pension schemes should be aware that the rate at which contributions can be made by the member is now limited to the greater of £3,600 and total UK relevant earnings, subject to scheme rules.
 Where your employer contributes on your behalf there is no earnings related limit, and only the annual limit applies.

 If you are not in a company scheme, you should make your own arrangements, since relying on the state pension is already unrealistic, and will become more so with each passing year.

 Phillip will write out a cheque to his pension provider of the premium, net of basic rate tax relief, £10,000.
 Phillip is also entitled to higher rate tax relief on the gross premium, amounting to £2,500.
-As Phillip is an employee, we can ask HM Revenue & Customs to give the relief through Phillip's PAYE code.
-Otherwise, we would claim relief in Phillip's 2014 Tax Return.
+As Phillip is an employee, we can ask HMRC to give the relief through Phillip's PAYE code.
+Otherwise, we would claim relief in Phillip's 2016 tax return.

 Thus the net cost to Phillip of a £12,500 contribution to his pension policy is just £7,500.

 You will normally have selected one fund, or a spread of funds, for your pension savings.
 Would a switch give you more security or the scope for more growth?